bseltz-cohesity/scripts/powershell/fortKnoxLegalHold/README.md

 * -vaultId: (optional) specify vault ID
 * -vaultName: (optional) specify vault name
 * -numRuns: (optional) max number of runs to query (default is 1000)

+## Other selectors

+Use one run selector at a time:

+* `-latest`
+* `-runId '<jobId>:<runStartTimeUsecs>'`
+* `-startDate '<date>' -endDate '<date>'`

+Use `-vaultId` or `-vaultName` to limit the operation to a particular FortKnox vault.
+If neither is supplied, the operation applies to every FortKnox target on each selected run.

+`-numRuns` controls how many recent runs are retrieved and defaults to 1000.

+## Important limitations

+* This changes Data Protect legal-hold metadata; it does not extend the cloud provider Object Lock expiration.
+* Do not add retention, delete, resync, or DataLock fields to the request.
+  FortKnox permits only a legal-hold-only update through this API.
+* Legal hold cannot be added after the vaulted copy itself has expired.